- Search The Registry

 Thomas F. Mulledy

 To rectify the province's finances, Mulledy, as provincial, sold nearly all the slaves owned by the Jesuit Maryland Province to two planters in Louisiana.
-This plan had been authorized by the Jesuit Superior General in Rome, Jan Roothaan, in late 1838 on the condition that the slave families not be separated and that they be sold to owners that would allow them to continue in their Catholic faith.
+This plan had been authorized by the Jesuit Superior General in Rome, Jan Roothaan, in late 1838 on the condition that the slave families not be separated and sold to owners that would allow them to continue in their Catholic faith.
 Mulledy executed the sale of 272 Black slaves to Jesse Batey and Henry Johnson on June 19, 1838.
-Despite Roothaan's order, it soon became evident that families were, indeed, separated.
+Despite Roothaan's order, it soon became evident that families were separated.

 Roothaan was particularly persuaded by Bishop Eccleston's request for Mulledy's return.
-Granting the request, Roothaan sent Mulledy to the Diocese of Boston, so as to keep him away from Maryland, where the scandal had taken place.
+Granting the request, Roothaan sent Mulledy to the Diocese of Boston to keep him away from Maryland, where the scandal occurred.
 Thomas Mulledy died on July 20, 1860.
 In 2015, a series of student protests at Georgetown over his management of the 1838 slave sale led to the renaming of Mulledy Hall.
-Meanwhile, Mulledy Hall at Holy Cross retained his name in the form of Brooks–Mulledy Hall, adding the surname of a subsequent president who pursued racial integration on campus.
+Meanwhile, Mulledy Hall at Holy Cross retained his name as Brooks–Mulledy Hall, adding the surname of a subsequent president who pursued racial integration on campus.